0x1eef/hbcontrol/README.md

 The primary motivation behind this project was to have a testbed for the [majortom](https://github.com/0x1eef/majortom#readme) library, which provides Go bindings for libhbsdcontrol.
-But it is also a place to experiment with a different command-line interface that is focused on simplicity and user experience without being concerned about backwards compatibility.
+But it is also a place to experiment with a different command-line interface that requires less typing and is hopefully more inuitive to use.

 ## Examples